DennyDaVjncj/Portfolio-Nouveau/README.md

 * A `Footer` component that appears on multiple pages

 * Update GitHub profile with pinned repositories featuring those same projects

-### Updated Portfolio

-Your updated site should still have all of the content it previously had:

-* Your name

-* Links to your GitHub profile & LinkedIn page as well as your email address and phone number

-* A link to a PDF of your resume with updated projects